QuantEcon/lecture-jax/lectures/inventory_dynamics.md

 ### For loop version

-Here's code to compute the cross-sectional distribution $\psi_T$.
+Here's code to compute the cross-sectional distribution $\psi_T$ given some initial distribution $\psi_0$ and a positive integer $T$.

-In this code we use an ordinary Python `for` loop.

-Using an ordinary `for` loop is reasonable here because

-1. efficiency of outer loops has less influence on runtime than efficiency of inner loops.
+In this code we use an ordinary Python `for` loop, which reasonable here because efficiency of outer loops has less influence on runtime than efficiency of inner loops.

-1. using `jax.jit` to compile `for` loops can be time consuming.
+(Below we will squeeze out more speed by compiling the outer loop as well as the update rule.)

+In the code below, the initial distribution $\psi_0$ takes all firms to have initial inventory `x_init`.

 ```{code-cell} ipython3
 def compute_cross_section(params, x_init, T, key, num_firms=50_000):